 The Syndicate enters into policies with policyholders from all over the world, with the underlying risk relating to premiums spread worldwide.
 This allows the Syndicate to benefit from a wide geographic diversification of risk.
-The three principal locations of the Syndicate's policyholders are the United States, UK and Europe.
+The principal location of the Syndicate's policyholders is the United States.
 The concentration of insurance premium before and after reinsurance by the location of the underlying risk is summarised below: